Adrijana Gvozdenović is visual and performance artist and artistic researcher, based in Berlin.

 From 2012-20, she has been based in Belgium, making a living as free-lance technical support for the production of museum exhibitions.
 This early experience inspired her works The Great Wall, The stones that were almost exhibited in a museum, … and later, it pushed her practice towards artistic research and motivated the desire for different artistic involvement with the institution, outside of the exhibition framework, for which she created and explored the concept of Otherwise Exhibiting.

 One of the proposals for Otherwise Exhibiting is a card-reading publication 7 anxieties and the world that she performed during 2019, among some at FairShare: self-publishing as an artistic practice (CIAP Hasselt), during the victories over the suns in Brussels and for The Hub – Between the iliac crest and the pubic bone (GMK Zagreb).

 For her MA theses (2014), she has developed a concept of Who is Adrian Lister? which continues to be an ongoing project, through a series of performances and artistic publications with contributions by other artists and researchers.

-In 2020, they started a feminist apple jam publishing that is being developed though platform for collaborative writing BetweenAnxietyAndHope.me in their village in the Montenegrin mountains.
+In 2020, they started a feminist apple jam publishing that is being developed through a platform for collaborative writing BetweenAnxietyAndHope.me, in their village in the Montenegrin mountains.

-More recently she worked on the research project Anthropomorphic Trouble (Art Catalyst and Whitechapel gallery), she presented her work for the exhibition This situation has developed over a long time (ŠKUC gallery) and she co-curated a block Not in the mood for the postgraduate program of a.pass Brussels.
+More recently, Adrijana worked on the research project Anthropomorphic Trouble (Art Catalyst and Whitechapel gallery), she presented her work for the exhibition This situation has developed over a long time (ŠKUC gallery) and she co-curated a block Not in the mood for the postgraduate program of a.pass Brussels.